Routes to Re-Entry Employment Program

 shodges@centraloac.org

-*For additional questions, please email employmentprogram@furniturebankatlanta.org*
+*For additional questions or to become a referral partner agency, please email employmentprogram@furniturebankatlanta.org*

 “It is a great opportunity and the CDL really opened things up for me.
 I really can’t thank you all enough for everything you’ve done for me.
 The stipend, of course, was a huge blessing, but most of all I want to thank you guys for treating me like a human being.
 You were the first people to do it after a long time in a very different environment.
 I can’t tell you how amazing it was to work for the Furniture Bank in Atlanta, then to gain a real skill.
 It had a real healing effect on me that can’t be quantified.”